justqyx/angular-webpack-example/README.md

 Play angular with webpack and babel
 ---

-A angular example used ES6 to write the JavaScript code, and used a awesome webpack workflow to develop and build the project.
+Here's just a angular app example used ES6 to write the JavaScript code, and used a awesome webpack workflow to develop and build the project.

-Use ES6 to write Angular code

 ## Dependencies